ckan/ckan/doc/oranization_group_auth.rst

 * **Organization admins** can add users to and remove users from an organization that they are admin of.
-* **Organization admins** can specify what role (editor or admin) each user who is a member of the organization has
+* **Organization admins** can specify what role (editor or admin) each user who is a member of the organization has.
-  **Q: Can organization admins demote other organization admins to editors?**
-  (and same question for groups)
 * **Group admins** can add users to and remove users from a group that they are admin of.
 * **Group admins** can add specify what role (editor or admin) each